Overview

 CDP recommends that you ask the experts if you are considering supporting an organization or fund that is positioned to work in an affected area.

-- CDP’s team is ready to help you with resources and support on responding to this disaster.
+- CDP’s team is ready to provide you with resources and support for responding to this disaster.
 You can find a variety of helpful resources on our website or reach out to one of the contacts above for more information.
+We can also directly fund local European organizations through our Global Recovery Fund.

 - InterAction can provide resources and guidance about organizations working in affected communities.